dji-sdk/Onboard-SDK-Doc/source/introduction/osdk-hardware-introduction.md

 #### Gimbal

 The gimbal holds the camera and can rotate it around three axes.
 The rotation can be used to both control the direction the camera points, and provide rotational stabilization when the aircraft is not horizontal.
-The gimbal is mounted on a damped plate for Matrice 100 and Matrice 210 and on a specialized gimbal mount for Matrice 600 and Matrice 600 Pro to stabilize lateral vibrations and rotational movement.
+The gimbal is mounted on a damped plate for Matrice 100 and on a specialized gimbal mount for Matrice 600, Matrice 210 and Matrice 600 Pro to stabilize lateral vibrations and rotational movement.

 #### Smart Battery